neoclide/coc.nvim/README.md

 coc.nvim](https://github.com/neoclide/coc.nvim/wiki/Install-coc.nvim) for
 more info.

-You **have to** install coc extension or configure language servers for LSP support.
+You **have to** install coc extensions or configure language servers for LSP support.

-Install extensions like:
+Install extensions like this:

     :CocInstall coc-json coc-tsserver

-Or configure language server in `coc-settings.json` opened by `:CocConfig`, like:
+Or you can configure a language server in your `coc-settings.json`(open it using `:CocConfig`) like this:

 ```json
 {